Understanding ACOS vs. ROAS: A Guide to Profitability

 ✅ Frequently Asked Questions (FAQ)

-Q: What is a good ACOS for Amazon sellers?A: Under 30% is good.
-Under 15% is great.
-It depends on your product margin.
+Q: What is a good ACOS for Amazon sellers?
+A: Anything under 30% is considered good.
+Under 15% is exceptional, but this depends on your product margin.

-Q: How do I calculate break-even ACOS?A: Subtract your profit margin from 100%.
-Example: 100% – 25% margin = 75% break-even ACOS.
+Q: How do I calculate break-even ACOS?
+A: Subtract your profit margin from 100%.
+For instance, 100% – 25% margin equals a 75% break-even ACOS.

-Q: Can I still lose money with a good ROAS?A: Yes.
-A 10x ROAS could still leave you unprofitable if your ACOS is too high.
+Q: Can I still lose money with a good ROAS?
+A: Yes.
+Even a 10x ROAS could leave you unprofitable if your ACOS is too high.

-Q: How do I reduce wasted ad spend?A: Use negative keywords, eliminate irrelevant search terms, and optimize bids.
+Q: How do I reduce wasted ad spend?
+A: Use negative keywords, eliminate irrelevant search terms, and optimize bids.

-Q: Should I use ACOS or ROAS?A: Use ACOS—it’s more actionable for real business
+Q: Should I use ACOS or ROAS?
+A: Use ACOS—it’s more actionable for real business owners.

 🚀 Ready to Stop Losing Money on Ads?

-✅ Learn to maximize your profits based on margins through organic marketing
+✅ Learn to maximize your profits based on margins through organic marketing.